CiscoDevNet/DNAC-AURA/README.md

 ## Note about remote execution (session timeout)
 Later versions (2.1+, 1.3.3.8+) of Cisco DNA Center have an ssh idle timeout.
 This can impact AURA being run from an ssh session either directly on DNAC, or indirectly via the run_remote script or ansible.

 The work around is simple.
 For an ssh connection, the "-o ServerAliveInterval=3" flag will send keepalives and maintain the session.
-This is used in this script, and can also be used for direct ssh connection as well as ansible
+This is used in the run_remote script, and can also be used for direct ssh connection as well as ansible

 ## To Download